mahdie-dolatabadi/IPF-prediction-using-deep-learning/README.md

 pip install kaggle
 ```
 2. You need a Kaggle API key to authenticate:
-> -Go to Kaggle.
+> Go to Kaggle.
--Click on your profile (top right) > Account.
+> Click on your profile (top right) > Account.
--Scroll down to the API section.
+> Scroll down to the API section.
--Click Create New API Token – this will download a kaggle.json file.
+> Click Create New API Token – this will download a kaggle.json file.

 3. Move the downloaded kaggle.json file to your Kaggle configuration directory:
 ```plaintext